-- I will not bully or intentionally harm others. - I will try to help anyone I suspect is being bullied or harmed. - I will work to include students who are left out. - If someone is being bullied or harmed, I will tell an adult at school and an adult at home.
+- I will not bully others. - I will try to help anyone I suspect is being bullied. - I will work to include students who are left out. - If someone is being bullied, I will tell an adult at school and an adult at home.